abhinav2401/AmuseHub/ReadMe.md

 ## Introduction:
-  We have created a solution in the form of
-Amusehub to the problem stated.
-We provide almost all content one may try to look for when wanting to do something creative or to kill some boredom.
+  We at AmuseHub provide almost all content one may try to look for when wanting to do something creative or to kill some boredom.
 With the best recommendations and reviews, it is now a piece of cake to select the